Makes music sound more natural and lowers harshness of digital audio by lowering jitter and emi/rfi. Works better than the Audioquest Jitterbug.

 The iSilencer3.0 is the noise-busting answer to all your musical frustrations.

-There’s nothing technical about the iSilencer3.0.
+There’s nothing technically difficult about the iSilencer3.0.
 Plug it directly into the USB port of any device and the signal and power noise is removed instantly.

 It means you’ll be able to listen to your favourite tracks or watch YouTube videos in perfect audio clarity for the very first time.